lorenzo/elm-webdriver/Api.md

 #Webdriver.Runner

  Allows you to execute a list list of steps or a group of these steps and get a summary of each of the runs.
-This module acts as a test suite runner, but can be resused for any other purpose as it will just run each of the steps at a time and report back the status using a port and through the Summary type alias.
+This module acts as a test suite runner, but can be reused for any other purpose as it will just run each of the steps at a time and report back the status using a port and through the Summary type alias.